Fiat Panda: Reception and awards

-Second generation Mk3 (169; 2003)
+Second generation (2003)

 The second generation Panda, codenamed Model 169, debuted in 2003, with almost no direct engineering linkage to the first generation.
-Until July 31st 2003, the vehicle name was meant to be "Fiat Gingo".
+Until July 31, 2003, the vehicle name was meant to be Fiat Gingo.
 After a request from Renault because Gingo sounded too similar to the name of its own small car, the Twingo, Fiat eventually changed the name of its city car.
-In 2004, the second generation Panda was awarded the Compasso d'Oro industrial design award.
+In 2004, the new Panda was awarded the Compasso d'Oro industrial design award.
+Production model development was entrusted to I.DE.A Institute.

-The second generation (Mk3) replaced the old Panda after 23 years of production.
 Like the smaller Fiat Seicento, the Panda was manufactured only in Tychy, Poland, by Fiat Auto Poland.
 The high-bodied Panda takes styling cues from mini MPVs and mini SUVs, especially the second generation Fiat Multipla.
 The Panda won the European Car of the Year award in 2004.

 The Panda includes an option for split rear seats, which makes the Panda a four-seater.
 Since September 2005, all Pandas are equipped with ABS, EBD and at least one front airbag.
 The gear-lever is located high on the central dashboard, which is designed to make changing gears more comfortable than with a conventional floor-mounted gearstick.

 Financially troubled Fiat needed the new Panda to be a success, and it sold half a million units by October 2005.
 It sells particularly well in Italy (over half of the cars produced are sold in Italy), being seen as closer to a spiritual successor to the Fiat 500 than a replacement for either the Seicento or the old Panda.